 Are there any Linux viruses that could jump from platform to platform?
-There are some that I'm aware of that could

 It's more about the applications that are running on top of Linux that can cause a problem.